forky2/fuzzing-helloworld/NOTES.md

 The StdState has load_file() which runs an input (it's got the fuzzer and executor, so can call fuzzer.evaluate_input), and the result determines whether it gets added as fuzzer.add_disabled_input().
 It returns result Corpus or None depending.

 In qemu_cmin, the MaxMapFeedback with HitcountsMapObserver is what decides whether an input is interesting or not.

+## Components

+Harness - The function or closure we want to test.
+The harness (target) really needs to update something, whether that's coverage data or some other piece of data.

+Observer - An observation channel, e.g. StdMapObserver which will observe a map of something e.g. a map of the signals.
+  Still a black box to me.

+Feedback - Struct to rate the interestingness of an input. e.g. MaxMapFeedback::new(&observer) takes our observation channel and considers 'interesting' when ...???

+Objective - Struct to decide if an input is a solution (crash?) or not. e.g. CrashFeedback::new() = ExitKindFeedback<CrashLogic> which checks the exit kind of an execution, and if it was a Crash then yes.
+(Who sets Crash?)

+State - e.g. StdState (???) takes:
+  - rand
+  - corpus - Initial input corpus
+  - solutions - Corpus of solutions (mutations that pleased Objective)
+  - feedback (above)
+  - objective (above)

+Fuzzer (Evaluator trait) - e.g. StdFuzzer::new() takes:
+  - scheduler (above)
+  - feedback (above)
+  - objective (above)
+  evaluate_input() for StdFuzzer:
+    - exit_kind = execute_input()
+        - executor.observers_mut().pre_exec_all()
+        - start_timer!
+        - exit_kind = executor.run_target()
+            - Enter target (divider between fuzzer and harness)

+Executor - e.g. InProcessExecutor::new() takes:
+  - harness (see above)
+  - observers (tuple_list!() of all observers, above)
+  - fuzzer (above)
+  - state (above)
+  - manager (above)

+Generator - e.g. RandPrintablesGenerator::new() can gerate random printable bytearrays.

+StdState.generate_initial_inputs() - Can be used to generate initial inputs.
+It takes:
+  - fuzzer (above)
+  - executor (above)
+  - generator (above)
+  - Manager (above)
+  - Number of cases to generate
+  It just calls generator.generate() a number of times and runs fuzzer.evaluate_input() with them.